cinchy-co/Documentation/frequently-asked-questions.md

 ## I cannot find the column I want to link to even though the column is present in the table

 In this example it would set \[Multi-Link Field Name] to values with \[Cinchy Id] 1, 2, and 3.
-&#x20;The version after each Cinchy Id should be 1."
+The version after each Cinchy Id should be 1."

 Columns do not "Allow Linking" by default.
 Check the properties of the column in the original table and make sure that in “Show Advanced” the “Allow Linking” checkmark box is selected.
 If you do not have Design Table access to that table, you will need to ask someone who does to do it.